rust-lang/rfcs/text/0000-eager.md

 [motivation]: #motivation

-A major use case for macros is syntactic abstraction, using macros to create many, similar items.
+A major use case for macros is syntactic abstraction, using macros to create many similar items.
 In current Rust this is impeded by the inability to create new identifiers.
 There exists a `concat_idents` macro ([docs](https://doc.rust-lang.org/std/macro.concat_idents!.html)), but since macros cannot be used in identifier position, it cannot be used when creating new items.
+Although this is a single, specific issue, it is extremely important for the effectiveness of macros in Rust.
+Generating names is a core component of code generation and without it, RUst macros are effectively useless in this domain.

+More generally, the places a macro can appear in Rust is limited, eager expansion allows an 'escape valve' for this restriction, by eagerly expanding a macro inside another, a macro can effectively be used in any position.

+A further use case is that eager expand allows the *result* of a macro to be passed as an argument to another macro.
+This allows for much more expressive macro programs.

+Eager expansion provides an elegant solution to both these problems.
+It facilitates both use cases, limits the surface area of the feature to macro definitions (no additional complexity for non-macro authors), extends smoothly to complex 'hygiene bending' scenarios, and can be used in any context within a macro (we do not need to identify desirable locations (such as ident position) and individually permit each location).

 A straightforward solution would be to allow macros in identifier position.
+However, this has problems: it is a specific, not general, solution to the identifier problem; it does not allow using the results of macros in macros;
-However, this has some problems, it is ugly and confusing: e.g, `fn foo!(x)(x: u32)` (the double sets of parentheses are hard to read); since an identifier is an expression, a macro in expression position can be interpreted as either an identifier or an expression; and it would make compiler code around identifiers more complex.
+since an identifier is an expression, a macro in expression position can be interpreted as either an identifier or an expression; it is ugly and confusing: e.g, `fn foo!(x)(x: u32)` (the double sets of parentheses are hard to read); and it would make compiler code around identifiers more complex.

 Eager expansion solves these issues by allowing macro uses inside macro bodies to be expanded before the enclosing macro.
 Eagerly expanded macros can therefore